-This I have seen a number of times during my research.
+This I have seen several times during my research.

 7. Look At Other Spelling Variants

-As if genealogy wasn’t challenging enough you must consider that your ancestor’s name may have been recorded differently throughout their lifetime.
+As if genealogy isn’t challenging enough you must consider that your ancestor’s name may have been recorded differently throughout their lifetime.

 This can make it harder to trace their lives.

-So, this tip is definitely worth remembering when we are scouring databases and records for our ancestors.
+So, this tip is worth remembering when we are scouring databases and records for our ancestors.

 Why the different spellings?

-There are a number of reasons as to why our ancestor’s name may have differed during their lifetime.
+There are many reasons as to why our ancestors’ names may have differed during their lifetime.

 Often it was written down how it sounded.

-And of course the person writing down the name would write it how they thought it was spelt.
+And of course, the person writing down the name would write it how they thought it was spelled.

-Our ancestors may not have even known how to spell their own name.
+Our ancestors may not have even known how to spell their names.